 II.
-THE DISTRICT COURT'S OPENNESS TO PERMITTING EVIDENCE AND ARGUMENT AS TO THE CONSEQUENCES OF A CONVICTION IS A REASONABLE EXERCISE OF THE COURT'S DISCRETION, NOT SUBJECT TO CONTROL BY MANDAMUS.
+THE DISTRICT COURT'S OPENNESS TO PERMITTING EVIDENCE AND ARGUMENT AS TO THE CONSEQUENCES OF A CONVICTION WAS A REASONABLE EXERCISE OF THE COURT'S DISCRETION, NOT SUBJECT TO CONTROL BY MANDAMUS.

-A writ of mandamus "'is a drastic and extraordinary remedy reserved for really extraordinary causes."
-Mulligan Law Firm v.
-Zyprexa MDL Plaintiffs' Steering Comm.
-II, 594 F.3d 113, 118 (2d Cir.
-2009) (quoting Cheney v.
-U.S. Dist.
-Court for Dist. of Columbia, 542 U.S. 367, 380 (2004)).
+A writ of mandamus "is a drastic and extraordinary remedy reserved for really extraordinary causes."
+Cheney, 542 U.S. at 372.
 A writ will only issue if a district court has "usurped its power or clearly abused its discretion."
-Id. at 119.
+Id. (citing cases).
 Judge Underhill's limited and preliminary rulings fall well short of that extraordinarily high standard.